Storie/StorieCloudSDK/README.md

 ### Uploading a video file:

-The Storie SDK supports both Quicktime and MPEG-4 video files.
+The Storie SDK supports both Quicktime and MPEG-4 video files only.
 The following will start a new upload to the Storie API:

 In Swift: